 One year before my marriage crumbled I actually mentioned to my husband, as pastors of a congregation, we should consider focusing more heavily on the topic of marriage.
 Our marriage was rock solid.
 Being married 34 years, I felt like we had something to say in regards to how to create a lasting relationship.

-The burning question women have for me now is, “Thinking back, were there signs that you noticed something was not right?”
+The burning question people have for me now is, “Thinking back, were there signs that you noticed something was not right?”
 These are the TOP 3 things that I regret not paying closer attention too.

 1. My Feelings.
 There were ‘feelings’ that I ignored.
 Infidelity leaves clues.
 As the truth revealed itself, my recollection was often connected to a feeling or an emotion - that something did not ‘feel right’.
 My spouse had 100% of my trust, which led to overlooking that little nudge.
 In my personal spiritual journey at the time, I was reading and reflecting on the topic of ‘presence’.
 It was my desire to show up in the world and give each moment my undivided attention.
 So you can imagine how this realization of being oblivious to nudges, impacted this pursuit of presence.